 "New York is the central character in the story of my life,” says Rue.
 "It’s my longest relationship.
 It’s real love and heartbreak rolled into one.
 It’s the ex lover who sticks around after the pain stops.
 It’s the seasons that change no matter what.
 It’s poetry personified.
 It’s incapable of dishonesty.”

-City Living was produced by Andrija Tokic (Alabama Shakes, Langhorne Slim, Hurray for the Riff Raff) and will release on July 27, 2018.
+City Living was produced by Andrija Tokic (Alabama Shakes, Langhorne Slim, Hurray for the Riff Raff) and released on July 27, 2018.

 Rue has shared the stage with Lydia Loveless, Gaelynn Lea, Tom Maxwell (Squirrel Nut Zippers), Superhuman Happiness (Stuart Bogie - Antibalas, Arcade Fire), Benjamin Scheuer (The Lion), Blue Healer, Donna Missal, and Walter Salas-Humara (the Silos).